Autodesk/maya-usd/lib/mayaUsd/resources/ae/usdschemabase/Attribute-Editor-Template-Doc.md

 calls `addControls` to do the UI creation.

 The `addControls` function goes through each custom control and ask each of them to create the UI for the attributes.
-Once one custom control accept to handle the attributes, it calls `defineCustom` to register the custom control with Maya.
+Once a custom control accepts to handle the attribute, it calls `defineCustom` to register the custom control with Maya.
 Afterward the attributes are added to the list of already handled attributes.
 The AE template can then proceed to the next schema.